Music B.A.

 Electives

-Take three elective courses from the upper-division music catalog.
-These courses cannot double count with modular electives.
+Take three (3) lectures or seminars from the upper-division music catalog.
+These elective courses cannot double count with modular courses, unless the course is repeatable for credit and is taken more than once with a different instructor.

 5